Signiant/aws-elb-to-librato/README.md

 * You must have an AWS account
 * You must be using either Elastic Beanstalk or ECS services

+# Functionality
+The tool is split into the core and plugins.
+Currently, there are 2 plugins:

+* ECS
+  * This plugin queries an ECS cluster and will create a chart for each service that uses a load balancer
+* Elastic Beanstalk
+  * This plugin queries given elastic beanstalk environments and adds a chart for each environment's load balancer.
+It will only create a chart for the current "live" environment where the live environment is defined by a Route53 DNS entry pointing to the environment's load balancer.

 # Usage